neznajko/tcp/README.md

 # Socket programming
-I'm planning becoming a hacker so this is my homework.
 ## Winkle/
 These are examples from the book of **Lewis Van Winkle**,
 ***Hands-On** Network Programming with C*.